How to Spend a Layover in Miami

 Spending a layover in Miami

 Although having to spend an unexpected overnight layover may have seemed inconvenient at first, this turned out to be a pleasant turn of events for us.
 Essentially, it allowed us to spend a few more days on vacation, and explore a city that we had never been to before!
+As a worldschooling family, we love taking advantage of learning and travel opportunities when we can.

 Spending a long layover in Miami is not as bad as it sounds.
 South Beach is just a bus ride away.
 So whether you're there during the day to enjoy the beach, or spending your time there in the evening to enjoy the nightlife, there's something for you to see and do in this exciting city.
 The Miami and Florida Keys guidebook is a great starting point of ideas for things to do in Miami!